 - If you're invited to an interview, we'll take into account that you may have had fewer opportunities to prepare.

-- If your predicted grades are one grade below our standard offer, we might make you an offer which is higher than your predicted grades because we know predicted grades are often not a true reflection of your potential.
+- If your predicted grades are below our standard offer, we might make you an offer which is higher than your predicted grades because we know predicted grades are often not a true reflection of your potential.
 This is known an aspirational offer.

 - You could also be eligible for a contextual offer.
 This is usually one grade lower than the standard entry requirements for the majority of undergraduate courses at Manchester.
 Contextual entry requirements can be found in the overview of each course profile.